Almost two-thirds of people believe climate change is a global emergency, UN poll finds - KESQ

 The United Nations Development Programme (UNDP), which ran the poll with Oxford University, described it as the largest survey of public opinion on climate change ever conducted.
 Unusually, it captured the views of more than half a million people under the age of 18, a key but typically hard-to-reach constituency, the organization said.

-The “Peoples’ Climate Vote” was undertaken late last year in 50 high, middle and low income countries that together account for more than half of the world’s population, according to the UNDP report.
+The “Peoples’ Climate Vote” was undertaken late last year in 50 high, middle and low income countries that together account for more than half of the world’s population over the age of 14, according to the UNDP report.

 Across those countries, 64% of people said climate change was an emergency, “presenting a clear and convincing call for decision-makers to step up on ambition,” the report said.

-Note: Correction: An earlier version of this story incorrectly stated the public level of belief in the climate emergency as the level of support for climate action.
-It also included a graphic that mischaracterized the United Nations Development Programme survey’s methodology.
-The story has been corrected and the graphic has been removed.
-The story has also been updated to clarify the surveyed population’s age range.